-One usage is to show how Requirements are connected together in a hierarchy but a more compelling usage is to show how requirements are connected to other elements.
-The experienced modeler will define and manage the requirements in the Specification Manager and then use the requirements diagram to show how one or more requirements are related to up-process elements such as Business Drivers and down-process elements such as Use Cases, User Stories, User Experience designs and solution Components.
+One usage is to show how Requirements are connected together in a hierarchy or, even more importantly, how Requirements are connected to other elements.
+The experienced modeler will define and manage the Requirements in the Specification Manager and then use the Requirements diagram to show how each Requirement is related to upstream process elements such as Business Drivers, and downstream process elements such as Use Cases, User Stories, User Experience designs and solution Components.